Why big boobs are not always a 'gift'

 Don’t hide them.
 I often do this.
 We have cleavage therefore we don’t want to flaunt it.
 But flaunting is not necessarily the crux, as ManRepeller says: it’s really all about balance.
 You can wear tight things and cleavage-revealers – it just depends on how you wear it.

-Wear a tight white tee with a loose-fitting pair of jeans or pleated skirt.
+Wear a tight white tee with mom jeans or wide-leg pants.
 Do not go tight on tight – those knockers will stand out like needles on a cactus.
 No.

 Or don’t show lots of leg and lots of cleavage.
-Rather opt for a darker toned long pair of pants and pair it with a slight boob-baring blouse.
+Even it out.

 Spaghetti straps are not the enemy.